 There are many animals that can spend time in water and many are strong and capable swimmers.
-However, one of the last animals that we can imagine doing so are squirrels.
+However, one of the last animals that we can imagine doing so is a squirrel.
 Surprisingly though, red squirrels can swim!
 Although red squirrels aren’t exactly the best swimmers in the world, they can swim when they need to.
-Red squirrels swim using doggy paddle with their tail stretched out behind them and acting like a rudder.
+Red squirrels swim using a doggy paddle with their tail stretched out behind them and acting like a rudder.
 There was even a red squirrel spotted almost 1,000 feet from shore in the middle of a lake in the UK!
 There are a few reasons that red squirrels might decide to go swimming.
 These include crossing the water to get to a destination on the other side and being chased in by predators.

 10. Red Squirrels Sometimes Eat Birds